-Policy H 2-1 As the City's housing stock ages, pursue all available federal and state funds to assist with housing preservation and rehabilitation.

-Policy H-2.2: Preserve the affordability of federal- and state-subsidized units at risk of conversion to market rate or other affordable housing resources.

-Program H-8: Code Enforcement Activities.
-Continue the Code Enforcement activities monitoring housing and neighborhood conditions through enforcement of the eight neighborhoods in Central Santa Rosa, which corresponds to areas with higher concentration of communities of color (specifically, a predominant in areas of need to facilitate place-based revitalization and assist in reducing displacement risk for these residents by improving living conditions and enabling them to remain in their home and community.
+- Policy H 2-1 As the City's housing stock ages, pursue all available federal and state funds to assist with housing preservation and rehabilitation. - Policy H-2.2: Preserve the affordability of federal- and state-subsidized units at risk of conversion to market rate or other affordable housing resources. - Program H-8A: Code Enforcement Activities.
+Continue the Code Enforcement activities monitoring housing and neighborhood conditions through enforcement of the Neighborhood Revitalization Program (NRP), a coordinated inter-departmental City task force lead by Code Enforcement.
+NRP's mission is to improve living conditions and quality of life in focus neighborhoods throughout the City, resulting in safer environments and increased property values.
+NRP focuses on eight neighborhoods in Central Santa Rosa, which corresponds to areas with higher concentration of communities of color (specifically, a predominant Hispanic population) and some of the lowest median incomes in the city.
+Through this effort, the City will continue to target improving housing conditions in areas of need to facilitate place-based revitalization and assist in reducing displacement risk for these residents by improving living conditions and enabling them to remain in their home and community.